 A fixed-gear bicycle often called a fixie is a very old piece of technology.
-When the safety bicycle came about in the late 1800s a fixed gear was the only thing you could get.
+When the safety bicycle came about in the late 1800s, fixed gear was the only thing you could get.

-What this means is that the gear on the rear wheel is fixed to the rear wheel.
+This means that the gear on the rear wheel is fixed to the rear wheel.
 As the front chainring turns it turns the rear wheel and vice versa.
 With a fixie, there is no coasting or cruising.
-If the bike is moving forward then the pedals are spinning.
+If the bike is moving forward, then the pedals are spinning.
 As a result, you are always spinning the cranks with your legs.